enso-org/enso/README.md

 Enso is an open-source, visual language for data science that lets you design, prototype, develop and refactor any application by connecting visual elements together.
-A developer's whiteboard on steroids, Enso lets you collaborate with your co-workers, interactively fine-tune parameters, inspect results and visually profile and debug your programs in real-time.
+Enso lets you collaborate with your co-workers, interactively fine-tune parameters, inspect results and visually profile and debug your programs in real-time, creating a moment where the mind is free to let the body create.

 Enso consists of several sub projects, including the [Enso Language Compiler](https://github.com/luna/enso) and the